Fall 2023 Admissions Cycle: Apply by January 15, 2023.

 Technology Management's doctoral program is designed to produce exceptional scholars with a deep knowledge of technology’s effects on organizations and work, technological change, and innovation who will go on to research and teach at top universities across the country and around the world.

-The UCSB graduate application will open for the upcoming 2022 admission cycle in September 2021.
-The deadline to submit your application is December 1, 2021 (11:59 PM Pacific Time).
+The deadline to submit your application for Fall 2023 admissions is January 15, 2023 (11:59 PM Pacific Time).
 Please read on for program details and/or reach out directly to Paul Leonardi, Ph.D.
-Faculty Graduate Advisor, with your questions and to learn more.
+Faculty Graduate Advisor, with your questions and to learn more about the program.
 Click here to show mail address

 Nelson Phillips, Faculty Graduate Advisor, Ph.D.
 Program

 Curious about how technology and innovation influence the way organizations and people produce work?
 Through the Ph.D. program in Technology Management provides students with a vibrant interdisciplinary environment where they have the opportunity to work with leading scholars in the interdisciplinary fields of organizational, technology, and innovation management.
-If you are interested in technology-related work regardless of whether you have a background in the social sciences, physical sciences, management, or engineering, we encourage you to apply.
-Technology Management will begin to accept applications for its 2022 Cohort beginning in September 2021.
-The deadline to submit your application is December 1, 2021 (11:59 PM Pacific Time).
+If you are interested in technology-related work, regardless of whether you have a background in the social sciences, physical sciences, management, or engineering, we encourage you to apply.
+Technology Management will begin accepting applications for its 2023 Cohort on September 1, 2022.
+The deadline to submit your application is January 15, 2023 (11:59 PM Pacific Time).
+Please note:

 Interested in applying?
 Please read on for program details and/or reach out to Paul Leonardi, Ph.D.
 Faculty Graduate Advisor, to learn more.
 Click here to show mail address

 We seek students who want to become exceptional scholars and who will go on to research and teach at top universities across the country and around the world.
 You would fit our program well if you are interested in technology-related work regardless of whether you have a background in the social sciences, physical sciences, management or engineering.